FedeIra/My-Profile/README.md

 ## Hi there 👋, I'm Federico Irarrazaval

 ### About Me
-I am a dedicated Full Stack Web Developer with a focus on delivering high-quality, responsive, and dynamic products.
+I am a passionate Full Stack Web Developer specializing in backend development with Node.js.
+Over the past year and a half, I've honed my skills in creating high-quality, responsive, and dynamic products.
+While my expertise lies in backend technologies, I also have a strong foundation in frontend development with React, ensuring a seamless and complete development experience.

 ### Skills and technologies: